 Before each semester begins ("preterm"), Wagner offers workshops to help you succeed in your coursework.
 These optional workshops , open to both new and continuing students, provide tips on a variety of helpful topics, such as successful memo writing, time management, and presentation skills.

-The Dean, current NYU Wagner students, and staff will welcome you to the NYU Wagner community at this reception held at the Glucksman Ireland House.
+The staff and current NYU Wagner students will welcome you to the NYU Wagner community at this reception held at the Glucksman Ireland House.
 Read more

 Thursday, January 23, 2014 6:30-8:30pm.
 Please complete the Registration Form here.